JoshMock/dotfiles/README.md

 # SOURCE CONTROL ALL THE REPOS

 These are my dotfiles, guys.
 Nothing special, really.

-Lots of heavily-documented Vim, bash and zsh config files.
-And a crap-ton of Vim plugins (installed and managed using [Vundle](https://github.com/gmarik/vundle)) great for making Vim (my primary text editor) act more like what's expected of a modern-day code editor.
+## Stuff I use

+- zsh (instead of bash)
+- [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh/) for all the goodies
+- Vim as my primary editor
+- [Vundle](https://github.com/gmarik/vundle) for Vim plugin management
+- A ton of Vim plugins (check my [.vimrc](https://github.com/JoshMock/dotfiles/blob/master/vimrc) for a current list)

 ## Installation/Management